httpwg/http2-spec/draft.md

 containing potentially sensitive information.
 However, doing so adds a round-trip of latency to such requests.

+Likewise, if the Alt-Svc is cacheable for a long period (using a large ma parameter), it reduces the window for such attacks (but does not eliminate it).

 Alternatively, this risk can be mitigated by using an out-of-band discovery mechanism (e.g., DNS).